About Birmingham

 Kitchen Essentials: Market worth around £70-£130.

-Some properties do not provide utensils in that case, student can check online where some websites provide utensils at discounted prices for student from market prices.
+Some properties do not provide utensils; in that case, check out our Casita Kitchen Essentials and Casita International Kitchen Essentials at discounted prices from market prices.
+T&C applied.

 Former students generally leave their kitchen essentials on the property while leaving the city due to airport luggage weight restrictions.
 You can find someone in your friends circle and reuse the stuff.